 It is also encouraged that the individual contact American Overseas Citizen Services which may be reached at 888-407-4747 or from overseas at 202-501-4444.

-A June 1st email that was sent to all fraternity/sorority professionals on staff at campuses that host one of our chapters.
+The following emails have been sent to all fraternity/sorority professionals at campuses that host one of our chapters.

 If you are campus professional advising Panhellenic and/or one of our chapters, and you did not receive this email please email a Collegiate Services Specialist.